trychlos/pwix-roles/README.md

     Note that the description of the `current()` object is changed in v 1.5.0 to better host global and scopes roles.

+- `Roles.suggestedPermissions()`

+    Returns an object suitable to be provided to `Roles.allowFn()` permissions manager.

+    These are NOT default as the internal permissions manager doesn't care of these, and actually defaults to `true`.

 - `Roles.directRolesForUser( user )`

     An async function which returns the direct roles of the user (_i.e._ only the first level of the hierarchy) as an array.